idfx/idfx.github.io/docs/blog/posts/testtube.md

 <figure markdown> ![Choose a sample](/images/testtube/IMG_2967-1024x768.jpg "Choose a sample"){width="300px"} <figcaption>Choose a sample</figcaption></figure>

-Using a passive RFID reader, the system plays different videos in response to the test tube detected.
+Using an RFID reader the system detects the different passive RFID tags embedded in the test tube caps, and plays different videos in response to the sample detected.

 <!-- more -->